Fantom-Factory/afEscapeTheMainframe/readme.md

 - `game over` - displays end game sequence as if you completed level 10
 - `invisible` - permanently activates *ghost* mode making you impervious to obstacles
 - `god mode` - like *invisible* only with different colour scheme
+- `rainbow` - multi-coloured blocks

-Note that hi-score achieved when cheating are not saved.
+Note that any hi-scores achieved while cheating are not saved.

 ## Running Locally